global-health-msc-img

 Global Health MSc/PG Dip/PG Cert

-The Global Health MSc course is a new and innovative learning opportunity offering a balanced blend of knowledge and skills in regard to addressing global health challenges and public health issues.
-Underpinned by the United Nations 17 Sustainable Development Goals, the course will provide opportunities for you to develop transferable skills to apply for careers working with global communities both internationally and in the UK.
+The Global Health MSc course offers an innovative learning opportunity that provides a blend of knowledge and transferable skills in regard to addressing global health challenges.
+Underpinned by the United Nations 17 Sustainable Development Goals and boasting a professional CMI accreditation, the course will provide opportunities for you to develop transferable skills to apply for careers working with global communities both internationally and in the UK.

 Overview

-Students will undertake a range of modules including: Introduction to Global Health, Critical Issues in Global Health, Global Health skills, Researching Global Health and Global Health Dissertation.
-The course will be delivered by staff with expertise from a range of backgrounds including both practice and research.
+Students will undertake a range of modules including: Introduction to Global Health, Researching Global Health, Leading Sustainable Change in Global Health, Interventions in Global Health, and Global Health Dissertation.
+The course will be delivered by passionate staff with expertise from a range of backgrounds including psychology, sociology, nutrition, biomedical science, mental health and community development among others.

 Key features

-• Benefit from an experienced teaching team with backgrounds in psychology, sociology, nutrition, biomedical science, mental health and community development; helping to broaden students’ perspective of Global Health research and practice
+• Benefit from an experienced, supportive and approachable teaching team helping to broaden students’ perspective of global health research and practice.

 • UK